RobTillaart/FRAM_I2C/README.md

 ## Description

 FRAM is a library to read from and write to (over I2C) an FRAM module.
-FRAM is much faster than EEPROM and almost as fast as Arduino UNO RAM.
+FRAM is much faster than EEPROM and almost as fast as (Arduino UNO) RAM.
-Another important feature it has in common with EEPROM is that FRAM keeps its content after a reboot (non-volatile).
+Another important feature it has in common with EEPROM is that FRAM keeps its content after a reboot as it is non-volatile.
+That makes it ideal to store configuration or logging data in a project.

 FRAM stands for Ferroelectric RAM - https://en.wikipedia.org/wiki/Ferroelectric_RAM